mihirp161/mihirp161.github.io/_posts/2020-01-17-mandelbrot.md

 Please feel free to look through the **source code** by going [here](https://github.com/ToadHanks/madelbrot_fractal_R).

 A Mandelbrot is a set of numbers that display unusual properties.
-So, I started by making function that would generate those numbers by interating in a complex number plain (ps, don't worry if your algeabric terminology is weak, I try my best to explain everything as I go), like this-
+So, I started by making function that would generate those numbers by interating in a complex number plane (ps, don't worry if your algeabric terminology is weak, I try my best to explain everything as I go), like this-

 ```r
 for(i in x){